yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/obsolete/class.md

     var Sprite = cc.Class({
         extends: Node,
         ctor: function () {
-            // 子构造函数被调用前，父构造函数已经被调用过，所以 this.name 已经被初始化过了
-            console.log(this.name);    // "node"
+            // Before the invoking of the child construct function, the parent construct function has already been invoked; therefore this.name has been initialized console.log(this.name);    // "node"
-            // 重新设置 this.name
+            // Reset this.name
             this.name = "sprite";
         }
     });